FAQ's for food businesses (COVID-19)

 - Continue to use your EHO approved kitchen, do not use an alternative or additional non approved kitchen (e.g. community center, home etc.)

-Temporary and Mobile premises - please ensure take away food/beverages only applies at all times, no seating/dining facilities to be provided.
+- Temporary and Mobile premises - please ensure take away food/beverages only applies at all times, no seating/dining facilities to be provided.

 For further guidance on food delivery please see the DHHS webpage on food business home delivery guide .
-We recommend due diligence when providing take away foods, good business practice is to ensure reheating advice and best before/used by dates are provided to customers to minimize the risks of foodborne illness.
+We recommend due diligence when providing take away foods, good business practice is to ensure reheating advice and best before/used by dates are provided to customers to minimise the risks of foodborne illness.

 Do I have to use disposable cutlery, or can I use crockery?